mscharf521/TechnicalProblems/README.md

 # TechnicalProblems

-This repo contains code from technical interview problems
+This repo contains code from practice technical interview problems